 People Successfully Change Careers All the Time.
 So Can You.

 Like life, a career transition can sometimes be a bit messy and is a uniquely personal experience.
-People go about it in different ways and there isn’t a single fool-proof plan or linear approach you must follow.
+People go about it in different ways and there isn’t a single foolproof plan or linear approach you must follow.
 But there are some things you can be sure of.

-First, there are jobs and professions that you would be good at that you may not know exist.
+There are jobs and professions you would be good at that you may not know exist.
 You can learn about them by reading, talking with people, and job shadowing.
 Know that you have unprecedented access to information and career development resources (including a lot of carefully selected content and tools on this site), all of which can make this process less scary.
 To get where you want to go doesn’t necessarily mean going back to school and getting a degree (though it might).
 There are so many ways to upskill: taking a class or two, pursuing a certification, or becoming an intern or apprentice.
 The choice is yours.